 A progress report must be submitted by the investigator(s) on annual intervals and at the end of the funding period.
 Failure to submit a progress report will exclude the investigator from any future funding from the foundation.
 Additionally, upon approval of funding by The DIPG Collaborative/The Cure Starts Now, the institution receiving funding must supply a letter acknowledging the grant and amount as well as a link to their website containing further information about the study for the education and coordination of affected individuals and families.
 A link to this website as well as the answers submitted in abstract form will be posted on The Cure Starts Now website.

 Funding by The DIPG Collaborative, The Cure Starts Now, and all participating foundations must be specifically acknowledged in all presentations and publications that involve research funded by the foundation.
 Our goal is to share research and information, so it is mandatory that any and all study results will be shared promptly with the scientific community and not be kept strictly for proprietary purposes.
 Failure to promptly and fully share any and all study results with the DIPG and broader scientific community may result in a pause and/or complete discontinuation of any funding yet to be disbursed under such research funded by the foundation.
-Consideration for a limited delay, not to exceed 30 days, in reporting of results will be given to unpublished data that is the subject of a patent application.
+Consideration for a limited delay, not to exceed 30 days, in reporting of results will be given to unpublished data that is the subject of a patent application or for journal publishing.
 For clarity, any and all data that is included in a filed patent application must be made available immediately following the filing of such a patent application.
+Any and all submissions to publications must also be submitted to The Cure Starts Now in advance of release and shall be made available to The Cure Starts Now Foundation and the DIPG Collaborative Foundations 30 days following proprietary release in a periodical or journal in full form (not abstract) for the purpose of education of patients, families and donors to the Collaborative.

 Submissions to The Cure Starts Now Foundation for grant approval should not be construed to be confidential information and the submitting organization agrees to release The Cure Starts Now Foundation from any and all liability from the discussion, Internet posting or consideration of all documents submitted.